 WATCH YOUR BACK!

 After a few months resting, here I come again.
 Blogging can be addictive, and sometimes you need to take a break.
-In my case, as I write five or six different blogs, I opt for stop adding posts in one of them from time to time.
-Those last months have been this blog turn.
-But now it's over.
-Back to job again.
+In my case,

 Of course during those months I've not stop playing at all.
 In fact, those months have been a very active ones.
 I have played and replayed Resident Evil 4, Men of Valor, Brothers in Arms Earned in Blood (veteran level), Brothers in Arms Road to Hill 30 (authenticate level), Doom 3, Spartan, Legion Arena (demo), Warriors Kings, Shadow of Rome, Kingdom under Fire The Crusaders, America's Army, Medal of Honor Breakthrough, Call of Duty Finest Hour, Sniper Elite and Kuma War.
 So no time for boring over here.